JustinLove/ohol-family-trees/notes.md

+- diffed keyframes
+  - indexs should write timestamps for older tiles
+  - indexs should read timestamps for older tiles
+  - tile reading should use specified timestamp
+    - expiring tiles from the keyplace after sufficient time
+  - tile reading should be lazy
+  - track which tiles were touched - just objects/floors?
 - players ids in maplogs
   - redundant -1s
-- diffed keyframes
-  - expiring tiles from the keyplace after sufficient time
 - batch reprocess ranges
 - overdraw missing for large natural objets
+  - maplogs may skip small objects, should always write 0 if possibly unknown
   - assume unknown objects are very large
   - http://localhost:8000/public/index.html#x=5&y=2&z=29&t=1570914891
 - seed files